FF:RLMgB605 Digital Data in Relig - Course Information

 - Syllabus

-- Data and metadata
+- Data collection and operationalization I

-- Basics of working with a spreadsheet
+- Basics of working with a spreadsheet processor I

-- Operationalization of data from the catalog I
+- Basics of data analysis I

-- Operationalization of data from the catalog II
+- Basics of data analysis II

 - Literature